mqlibrary/resource-sharing-partners/docs/harvest.md

 1. Suspension status
 1. Suspension from - to dates

-The following fields in the partner-records index are created/updated:
+The following fields in the partner records are created/updated:

 ```json
 {